jvendettuoli/plot-planner/README.md

     * Debugger PIN: ###-###-###

-By clicking on the http address you'll be brough to your functionion Plot Planner!
+By clicking on the http address you'll be brought to your functioning Plot Planner!

 ### Thanks for checking out V1 of Plot Planner, and let me know if you have any questions, advice, or suggestions.